-U.S. Reservation 360 occupies the gorge and rim of the lower Rock Creek Valley and a stretch of land along the Potomac River waterfront.
-Comprised of approximately 180 acres in the northwest quadrant of Washington, D.C., the Reservation's primary feature is the Rock Creek and Potomac Parkway, a designed linear landscape dedicated to scenic driving.
-Officially authorized in 1913 to provide a landscaped roadway connection between the Mall and Potomac Park (later renamed East and West Potomac Parks) and the already established Rock Creek Park and National Zoo, the RCPP comprises a major component of the District's comprehensive park system developed following City Beautiful ideals during the early twentieth century.
-The RCPP was the first parkway in the metropolitan region and one of the earliest parkways in the nation.
-It is significant in the areas of community planning and development, engineering, recreation, and landscape architecture during the period 1828 to 1951.

-Contributing features of the RCPP include The Arts of Peace, the Roadway, the Millet Lamp posts, the Trail Network, the Stone Seawall, the Sycamore Allee, Rock Creek, the Chesapeake & Ohio Canal, the K Street Bridge, the Sewer Pumping Station, Culverts (that incorporate headwalls), the Godey Lime Kilns, the Pennsylvania Avenue Bridge, the M Street Bridge, P Street Beach, P Street Bridge, the P Street Road Bridge, Dumbarton Bridge, the Median, Lyons Mill Footbridge, South Waterside Drive Overpass, the Washington City Tunnel Storage Shed, the Massachusetts Avenue Bridge, North Waterside Drive, Saddle Club Footbridge, Shoreham Hill, Shoreham Hill Road Bridge, the Quarry, the Connecticut Avenue Bridge, the Woodley Lane Bridge Abutments, the Calvert Street Bridge, and the Parkway Ending.
-The RCPP was listed in the D.C.
-Inventory of Historic Sites on November 8, 1964, and in the NRHP on May 4, 2005, under the multiple property listing "Parkways of the National Capital Region, 1913-1965."
+- 2 Rock Creek Park, U.S. Reservation 360, occupies the gorge and rim of the lower Rock Creek Valley and a - 3 stretch of land along the Potomac River waterfront.
+Comprised of approximately 180 acres in the - 4 northwest quadrant of Washington, D.C., the park's primary feature is the Rock Creek and Potomac - 5 Parkway, a designed linear landscape dedicated to scenic driving.
+Officially authorized in 1913 to provide - 6 a landscaped roadway connection between the Mall and Potomac Park (later renamed East and West - 7 Potomac Parks) and the already established Rock Creek Park and National Zoo, the RCPP comprises a - 8 major component of the District's comprehensive park system developed following City Beautiful ideals - 9 during the early twentieth century.
+The RCPP was the first parkway in the metropolitan region and one - of the earliest parkways in the nation.
+It is significant in the areas of community planning and - development, engineering, recreation, and landscape architecture during the period 1828 to 1951. - 12 Contributing features of the RCPP include The Arts of Peace, the Roadway, the Millet Lamp posts, the - 13 Trail Network, the Stone Seawall, the Sycamore Allee, Rock Creek, the Chesapeake & Ohio Canal, the K - 14 Street Bridge, the Sewer Pumping Station, Culverts (that incorporate headwalls), the Godey Lime Kilns, - the Pennsylvania Avenue Bridge, the M Street Bridge, P Street Beach, P Street Bridge, the P Street Road - 16 Bridge, Dumbarton Bridge, the Median, Lyons Mill Footbridge, South Waterside Drive Overpass, the - 17 Washington City Tunnel Storage Shed, the Massachusetts Avenue Bridge, North Waterside Drive, Saddle - 18 Club Footbridge, Shoreham Hill, Shoreham Hill Road Bridge, the Quarry, the Connecticut Avenue Bridge, - 19 the Woodley Lane Bridge Abutments, the Calvert Street Bridge, and the Parkway Ending.
+The RCPP was - 20 listed in the D.C.
+Inventory of Historic Sites on November 8, 1964, and in the NRHP on May 4, 2005, - 21 under the multiple property listing "Parkways of the National Capital Region, 1913-1965."
+14

-2.2.14 Theodore Roosevelt Island
+22 2.2.14 Theodore Roosevelt Island

-Historically, Theodore Roosevelt Island was a natural passage across the Potomac River and a locus of commercial and transportation activity.
-In 1932 the island, which measures approximately 90 acres, was transferred to the federal government to serve as a national memorial to President Theodore Roosevelt.
-Landscape architect Frederick Law Olmsted, Jr., along with architect John Russell Pope, prepared plans for the memorial.
-The overall goal of the plan was the establishment of a native woodland which would memorialize Theodore Roosevelt for his achievements as a leader in conservation policy and commemorate the primeval forest of the Potomac River valley.
-In 1967, a large open-air architectural monument commemorating Roosevelt was completed on the northern end of the island.
-Roosevelt Island is unique among presidential memorials in its commemoration of a specific area of presidential achievement and in its development primarily as a living landscape memorial.
-The island has multiple periods of significance (1749-1833, 1861-1865, and 1931-1967) and is important as a cultural landscape design of famed landscape architect Frederick Law Olmsted, Jr., as an integral part of the Senate Park Commission (McMillan) Plan of 1901-02, and as an important addition to the landscape setting of the National Mall.
-Theodore Roosevelt Island was listed in the D.C.
-Inventory of Historic Sites on November 8, 1964, and in the NRHP on October 15, 1966 (updated in 2001).
-In addition, the DCHPO concurred with the findings of the Theodore Roosevelt Cultural Landscapes Inventory on September 16, 2012, in accordance with Section 110 of the NHPA.
+- Historically, Theodore Roosevelt Island was a natural passage across the Potomac River and a locus of - commercial and transportation activity.
+In 1932 the island, which measures approximately 90 acres, was - 25 transferred to the federal government to serve as a national memorial to President Theodore Roosevelt. - 26 Landscape architect Frederick Law Olmsted, Jr., along with architect John Russell Pope, prepared plans - 27 for the memorial.
+The overall goal of the plan was the establishment of a native woodland which would - 28 memorialize Theodore Roosevelt for his achievements as a leader in conservation policy and - 29 commemorate the primeval forest of the Potomac River valley.
+In 1967, a large open-air architectural - 30 monument commemorating Roosevelt was completed on the northern end of the island.
+Roosevelt - 31 Island is unique among presidential memorials in its commemoration of a specific area of presidential - 32 achievement and in its development primarily as a living landscape memorial.
+The island has multiple

-Robinson & Associates, "Intensive Level Architectural Survey, Potomac Annex (Naval District Washington)," and "District of Columbia Inventory of Historic Sites," Alphabetic Version dated 30 September 2009.
-Eve L. Barsoum, National Register of Historic Places Registration Form, "Rock Creek and Potomac Parkway Historic District," 4 May 2005.
+14 Eve L. Barsoum, National Register of Historic Places Registration Form, "Rock Creek and Potomac Parkway Historic District," 4 May 2005.